josephgodwinkimani/cyberpanel-2.3.4-file-upload-RCE/README.md

 ## Overview

 This repository contains a proof-of-concept (PoC) exploit that allows anyone to use a valid csrf token to upload file to `/filemanager/upload` endpoint.
+It allows users to upload files to a target server that requires a CSRF token for authentication.
+It retrieves the CSRF token from the server and uses it to perform a file upload via a multipart/form-data POST request.
+If the CSRF token cannot be automatically retrieved, the user will be prompted to enter it manually.

 ## Usage